solwhine/Data-Analysis-Projects/README.md

-Used SQL concepts to perform exploratory data analysis on covid deaths and covid vaccinations.
-Used Microsoft Excel techniques to analyse a chocolate sales data.
+Used SQL concepts to perform exploratory data analysis on covid deaths and covid vaccinations and used Microsoft Excel techniques to analyse a chocolate sales data.